Basic Transport Mechanisms

 A healthy patient has a normal plasma osmolality (close to 300 mOsm/kg).
 If 100 mmol of solutes are reabsorbed iso-osmotically from the proximal tubule, approximately how much water is reabsorbed with the solute?

-(c) 100 mmol is the amount of solute in one third of a kg of filtrate (333 mL), so this much water accompanies the reabsorbed solute.
+C. 100 mmol is the amount of solute in one-third of a kilogram of filtrate (333 mL), so this much water accompanies the reabsorbed solute.

-Quantitatively, most sodium gains entrance to proximal tubule cells by
+Quantitatively, most sodium enters proximal tubule cells by:

 a. paracellular diffusion.

 d. antiport with hydrogen ions.